5 Things Parents Should Know About Baby Led Weaning by Donna Wishart at What the Redhead Said.

 1. It’s Messy

 Yep, baby led weaning is messy.
-From the start your child will end up covered in food – as will the floor and highchair.
+From the start, your child will end up covered in food – as will the floor and highchair.
 Coverall bibs are amazing inventions – as are meal times in just a nappy.
-Splash mats for the floor are also a great purchase and plenty of flannels for cleaning everything off afterwards!
+Splash mats for the floor are also a great purchase and plenty of flannels for cleaning everything off afterward!

 But, that said, BLW isn’t messier than traditional weaning – it’s just that the baby is learning to feed themselves right from the start.
 The mess comes a bit later with traditional weaning.